 Knowing that many of my foreign friends are not capable of driving a motorbike in Vietnam but are still interested to see the Mekong in a totally cool new way got me researching.
 After some digging, I had some recommendations for them which turned out to be a great experience.
 They told me it was the highlight of their time in Southern Vietnam.
 Some of the top agencies offering motorbike tours to the Mekong from Saigon that come highly recommended are Vespa Adventures, Saigon Riders, and Onetrip Adventures.

 As a passionate worker in the travel industry myself, these are simply some of the best motorbike tour agencies that bring you the finest off-the-beaten-path experiences.
-I don’t think other mainstream agencies are able to give you this type of in depth tour.
+I don’t think other mainstream agencies are able to give you this type of in-depth tour.
 Their well-trained guides can guarantee a fun and safe adventure!
 Go ahead and check them out!

 How to Go to the Mekong Delta from Ho Chi Minh City by Bus?

 The Bus is easily the most used transportation method for both locals and tourists to visit the Mekong Delta.
 There are many types of bus companies ranging from cheap and very local to high quality that are expensive.
-We are gonna discuss two options for you as a traveller to get to the Mekong Delta by bus.
+We are gonna discuss two options for you as a traveler to get to the Mekong Delta by bus.
 The first option will be to book a bus on your own to be dropped off in Can Tho or another city in the Mekong.
 The second option is to work with a reputable company that will arrange not only the bus but also the tour experience.

 Booking a Bus on Your Own to the Mekong Delta